 Internet Explorer, Firefox, or Opera?

 I'll admit, I was a die hard Internet Explorer user.
 I hated the idea of people telling me I should switch browsers because of "tabs" instead of windows.
 It worked fine for me, and I was able to surf the web and get what I needed done.
 Eventually, I wanted to see what all the hype was about, so I tried out Firefox.
 I was slightly overwhelmed, and spent a couple minutes looking through and changing the options.
-After awhile, I stuck with Firefox, based on its extensions and easy bookmark bar located under the address bar, for quick access to my mainly visited sites.
+After awhile, I stuck with Firefox, based on its extensions, like some that can help you not waste time on certain websites and an easy bookmark bar located under the address bar, for quick access to my mainly visited sites.
 However, Firefox is not for everyone.
+I had to try several VPN services for Firefox to visit some abroad websites without lags.
 There are advantages and disadvantages to the three web browsers Internet Explorer, Firefox, and Opera.

 Opera seems to load pages somewhat quicker than Firefox.
 The download manager has more options and better viewing on Opera, and can keep track of torrents at the same time.
 Firefox and Internet Explorer can load flash movies and animated .gifs at about an equal speed.
 Opera is somewhat buggy with animations.
 The movies sometime lags and animated pictures in Opera move very slow compared to the other two browsers.
 Firefox seems to be a more heavyweight browser, as shown in the next example.